afenioux/dockerfiles/bird/README.md

 # Bird configuration

-If you run with this option : `docker run -d -v /mnt/flash/docker/bird:/etc/bird:rw --memory 512m --memory-swap 512m --cpus 1.1 afenioux/bird`
+If you run with this option : `docker run -d -p 179:179 -v /mnt/flash/docker/bird:/etc/bird:rw --memory 512m --memory-swap 512m --cpus 1.1 afenioux/bird`

 The host's file at /somewhere/bird/bird.conf is used as the configuration file for BIRD (/etc/bird/bird.conf in the containter) and can be edited on the host.